sqonk/phext-datakit/docs/api/Vector.md

 ```php
 public function groupby($keys, bool $keepEmptyKeys = false) : sqonk\phext\datakit\Vector
 ```
-Transfom the vector (assuming it is a flat array of elements) and split them into a tree of vectors based on the keys passed in.
+Transform the vector (assuming it is a flat array of elements) and split them into a tree of vectors based on the keys passed in.

 The vector will be re-sorted by the same order as the set of keys being used.
 If only one key is required to split the array then a singular string may be provided, otherwise pass in an array.